johnConstant/CI_PP3_Hangman_Game/README.md

 ### Libraries

 #### Python Libraries
-- os - used to clear terminal
-- random - used to alternate first player to start the game
-- sys & sleep - used to create a typing effect within the games rules
+- random - used to choose a random word from a list of words
 - time - used to displayed delayed messages in the terminal
 - [unittest](https://docs.python.org/3/library/unittest.html) - used to carry out testing on single units in validation.py file